Joe Lombardo has things to say about the lottery. Let's examine.

 #3- The lottery has grown the size of its payouts considerably over the years.
 This allows the State to collect more income tax on the winnings which go directly into the coffers of Albany instead of to the schools.

 So, Joe, why not run for NYS Comptroller?
 Assembly?
 Senate?
 Governor?
-Perhaps use your father's Republican connections to get yourself an appointment to the NYS Gaming Commission
+Perhaps use your father's Republican connections to get yourself an appointment to the NYS Gaming Commission?

 The reallocation of how the lottery spends its money is pretty far outside the jurisdiction of a local school board trustee.
 "Pretty far outside" being a euphemism for "not at all within".